Staff Product Designer

 Heading into 2023 planning, the graduate segment was our lowest-performing vertical.
 Traffic was thin.
 Engagement was thinner.
 Selling products to grad schools was hard because we couldn't show the audience.

-To unlock business value here, we needed to understand what grad searchers actually wanted from us, and how we could help them connect with schools in a way that felt useful.
+To unlock business value, we needed to understand what grad searchers actually wanted from us, and how we could help them connect with schools in a way that felt useful.

 Documenting what we thought we knew.

-Then I ran a discovery workshop with PM, engineering, and data.
-We documented every known and assumption about grad users.
+I started with secondary research, then ran a discovery workshop with PM, engineering, and data, structured around documenting what we thought we knew, what we were guessing, and where our model of the student had never been tested.
 From that, we wrote a problem statement to align the team:

 Problem statement